-Dokuz Eylul University has applied to the Council of Higher Education (CoHE) as a nomination candidacy in the content of the Research Focused Mission Differentiation and Specialization Project in 2020.
-Within this scope, Self-Evaluation Report is prepared and our university's objectives including 5 years which relate to performance indicators (defined according to Common Success Measures of Universities), are identified considering historical data and present situation.
+Dokuz Eylul University has applied to the Council of Higher Education (CoHE) as a nomination candidacy in the context of the Research Focused Mission Differentiation and Specialization Project in 2020.
+Within this scope, a Self-Evaluation Report is prepared and our university's objectives, including 5 years, which relate to performance indicators (defined according to Common Success Measures of Universities), are identified considering historical data and present situation.

 Our university, which was selected as a pilot in the Internationalization Strategy and Goals document of CoHE, aims to be one of the leading institutions in global knowledge production networks with this plan.
-The Faculty of Business is the faculty that contributes the most to this goal of our university with its academic publications, international student and academic collaborations and activities, and partnerships.
+The Faculty of Business is the faculty that contributes the most to this goal of our university with its academic publications, international students and academic collaborations and activities, and partnerships.
 Despite limited resources and a relatively small number of employees, its success is the result of the steps it has taken in internationalization since its establishment, as a result of the fact that it is a part of the faculty's culture.
 To become an academic in our faculty, overseas experience is strongly encouraged.
 The only school in the university that has this criterion is the Faculty of Business.

-In parallel with our university's common objectives, the Faculty of Business makes a difference with its qualified academic articles and publishing, qualified education, entrepreneurship, and sustainability efforts and differentiates itself from similar faculties.
+In parallel with our university's common objectives, the Faculty of Business makes a difference with its qualified academic articles and publishing, qualified education, entrepreneurship, and sustainability efforts, and differentiates itself from similar faculties.

-The Faculty of Business puts high emphasis on the accreditation of courses and programs in an international area.
-Thus, the Faculty is applied for international AACSB accreditation and the process is ongoing.
-In addition to this, the Faculty's business program is accredited by ACCA and CFA.
+The Faculty of Business emphasizes international accreditation of courses and programs.
+Thus, the Faculty has applied for international AACSB accreditation, and the process is ongoing.
+In addition, the Faculty's business program is accredited by ACCA and CFA.

 ACCA is a global professional association certifying accounting professionals as having competencies at international standards and ACCA has the authority to license in this regard.
 ACCA certification gives international career opportunities and provides privileges to accounting professionals throughout their careers.
-Our graduates who have the accounting specialization as stated in the Diploma Supplement have exemption opportunities from the exams they will take to obtain the ACCA certificate, which will take their careers one step further in both national and international arena thanks to ACCA Accreditation.
+Graduates specializing in accounting, as indicated in their Diploma Supplement, benefit from exemption opportunities for the exams necessary to obtain the ACCA certificate.
+This accreditation significantly enhances their career prospects in national and international arenas, providing a valuable step forward in their professional journey.

 CFA (Chartered Financial Analyst) Institute, one of the most respected financial institutions in the world, is an internationally operating non-profit association of investment professionals.
-The CFA Institute provides professional qualification certification which gives international business opportunities in the field of finance.
+The CFA Institute provides professional qualification certification, which gives international business opportunities in the field of finance.
 CFA Accreditation delivers scholarship opportunities in international CFA certification exams for our students.
-It also offers free access to learning tools such as online lectures, e-books, case studies related to ethics issues, sample quizzes as well as the Financial Analyst Journal which is among the international academic journals with a high impact rate and includes many up-to-date research reports in the field of investment.
-CFA Accreditation offers the knowledge and skills to meet the needs of the financial sector and the privilege of graduating from a CFA affiliated program.
+It also offers free access to learning tools such as online lectures, e-books, case studies related to ethics issues, sample quizzes, as well as the Financial Analyst Journal, which is among the international academic journals with a high impact rate and includes many up-to-date research reports in the field of investment.
+CFA Accreditation offers the knowledge and skills to meet the needs of the financial sector and the privilege of graduating from a CFA-affiliated program.